 Included with the crossbow is Barnett’s crank cocking device.
 This adds up to make this crossbow ideal for all types of shooters and hunters.

 It comes with an amazing kinetic energy of 140ft. lbs with a power stroke of 16.38 inches.
-And for safety purpose, it has the advanced anti-dry fire trigger system which can prevent accidental injuries.
+And for safety purposes, it has an advanced anti-dry fire trigger system, which can prevent accidental injuries.

 The shooting speed

 Where this crossbow really excels is in the shooting department.
 This baby pumps out some serious kinetic energy capable of taking down most big game animals.
 As for the speed, it sends arrows flying at a sizzling 400 feet per second.

-At this price range, you will be hard pressed to find another crossbow that can match the power and speed of the Whitetail STR.
-When it comes to power and speed, for these reason we can tag this as one of the best crossbows under 500 dollars.
+At this price range, you will be hard-pressed to find another crossbow that can match the power and speed of the Whitetail STR.
+When it comes to power and speed, for these reasons we can tag this as one of the best crossbows under 500 dollars.

 Overall package performance